 Cultural performances are an added attraction and include powhiri / welcome and kapa haka / Māori dance.
 Traditional Māori massage is also on offer throughout the day and arts and craft stalls showcase traditional Māori crafts.

 On the menu: Mussels and watercress, kumara / sweet potato, kina / sea urchin pate, marinated fish.

 March: Hokitika Wildfoods Festival - West Coast

-Listed among the "world’s unmissable festivals" by US travel guide Frommers, the wild foods festival is a unique celebration inspired by some of the more weird and wacky ingredients provided by New Zealand’s bountiful landscape.
-The festival has been running since 1989 and each year attracts a capacity crowd of around 13,500.
+Listed among the "world’s unmissable festivals" by US travel guide Frommers, the Hokitika Wild Foods Festival is a unique food celebration inspired by some of the more weird and wacky ingredients provided by New Zealand’s bountiful landscape.
+The festival has been running since 1989 and each year attracts a capacity crowd of up to 15,000 appetites.

 Popular kai includes: New Zealand whitebait fritters, ‘westcargots’/ garden snails in garlic butter, gorse flower wine, mountain oyster / sheep testicle, ponga fern pickles and huhu grubs (an endemic New Zealand beetle).
 Traditional Māori fare such as muttonbird - a seabird, considered a delicacy - is another rare treat on offer.